The Professional Pastry Program

 Our Educational Objectives and Philosophy

 Want to make life a little sweeter?
-Join Roberta L. Dowling, CCP, and Master Pastry Chef Delphin Gomes in a unique opportunity to learn pastry arts in a state-of-the-art, intimate, hands-on setting at The Cambridge School of Culinary Arts.
-The collaboration between Roberta Dowling and Delphin Gomes offers each student an unprecedented 70 years of combined international expertise.
+Join Master Pastry Chef Delphin Gomes in a unique opportunity to learn pastry arts in a state-of-the-art, intimate, hands-on setting at The Cambridge School of Culinary Arts.
 Our philosophy is to offer each student a solid foundation encompassing European, American, Asian, Middle Eastern, and Latin American influences on pastry arts.
 This unique program is vastly superior, like no other in existence, and is structured to mirror the School’s successful 30-year-old Professional Chef’s Program.
 All of our programs enable students to work in the industry while attending school.
 As in the Professional Chef’s Program and Delphin’s classes at Delphin’s Gourmandise School of Pastry in Marblehead, MA, our multifarious students come from various walks of life, some have culinary experience, others are careers changers—lawyers, physicians, astrophysicists, opera singers, actors, engineers, consultants, and artists.
 We welcome each and every one of you!
-We invite you to be on the cutting edge of a newcareer at one of the best culinary establishments in the country, led by two of the most successful mentors in their fields.
-Roberta and Delphin are definitely the culinary and pastry art “dream team!”
+We invite you to be on the cutting edge of a new career at one of the best culinary establishments in the country, led by one of the most successful mentors in their field.

 Flexible scheduling is a unique feature of the Professional Pastry Program and allows students to work while attending school.
 Students may elect from consecutive day and evening laboratory classes to formulate a schedule that best suits their needs.
 Morning classes begin at 8:30 a.m. and evening classes at 4:30 p.m.
 Students must elect an evening lecture schedule from either Tuesday or Wednesday nights.
 Lectures begin at 6:00 p.m.